Q – What is the difference between bright and rough beer?

 Q – Do you produce a vegetarian/vegan friendly beer?

-A – Like many other breweries we use a product called isinglass finings to help the beer clarify.
+Like many other breweries we use a product called isinglass finings to help our core range cask beer clarify.
 Finings are produced from the swim bladders of fish, the active ingredient being collagen.
 This product would normally remain bound with yeast sediment in a barrel but as it is used in the brewing process is often seen as not suitable for vegans.

 Q – Do you make lager, cider, or mead?

-A – We don’t make lager, we don’t sell lager, we don’t even condone its existence.
+A – We don’t currently brew a lager.
 We leave mead to those pursuing a medieval lifestyle.
-Whilst we don’t produce cider we do sell a number of brands through the brewery shop, including Lilleys, Millwhites and Westons.
+Whilst we don’t produce cider we do sell a number of brands through the brewery shop, including Lilleys, Hawkes and Westons.

 Q – If I buy rough beer (includes yeast) how long will it take to clear?